 Client Cell Phone and Personal Electronic Use: Clients are not allowed to bring cell phones or electronic devices to CRCC.
 CRCC IPads are available to clients with monitored use during appropriate times of the day.
 If it is necessary that your child come with a cell phone or personal electronic device, it must be kept in their cubby.
 CRCC is not liable for any lost or damaged items.
 CRCC is not liable for monitoring cell phone use of a client.
 Public Wi-Fi is not available for client use and CRCC is not responsible for any data usage.
 As indicated by our HIPAA policy, picture taking is not permitted on any personal devices.
 All information stored or accessed on an electronic device (including cell phones) must meet standards consistent with CRCC’s confidentiality and HIPAA policies.

-Summer Camp: CRCC offers a dynamic and fun-filled summer camp for children 6 years and older.
-For 10 weeks, children will experience a wide variety of indoor and outdoor activities with exciting summer themes and a low camper to counselor ratio.
-Children will develop friendships with peers and adults in this outstanding environment of fun and imagination.
-Due to the high demand for summer camp pre-registration is required.

 Food and Rest: A nutritionally balanced breakfast is served between 7:00-7:45 a.m.
 A nutritionally balanced lunch is served between 11:15-11:45.
 A morning and afternoon snack are also provided.
 A copy of each week’s menu will be posted on the bulletin board in the entryway or by the sign-in book.